 Cons of Dab Rigs

-- Using such a high amount of cannabis concentrate in such a small amount of time can prove to be overwhelming.
+- Using such a large amount of cannabis concentrate in such a short time can prove overwhelming.

 - Concentrates need to be clean and free of solvents.

-- Using such a high amount of cannabinoids may not be necessary for therapeutic effects, and may increase the likelihood of suffering from negative side-effects such as anxiety, paranoia, extreme sleepiness (when not desirable), cannabinoid hyperemesis syndrome (CHS), and even blackouts.
+- Using such a high amount of cannabinoids may not be necessary for therapeutic effects.
+It may increase the likelihood of suffering from negative side effects such as anxiety, paranoia, extreme sleepiness (when not desirable), cannabinoid hyperemesis syndrome (CHS), and even blackouts.

 Consuming Cannabis Edibles